evolution-gaming/scache/README.md

 ## Key features

-* Load value if missing
+* Auto loading of missing values
 * Expiry of not used records
-* Does not exceed max size
+* Deleting oldest values in case of exceeding max size
 * Tagless Final

 ## Api